meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

 ### II.
 Motivation

-To make MeiliSearch more reliable for teams, we extend the management and the possibilities of restrictions of the `API Key` resource.
+To make MeiliSearch more reliable for teams, we extend the management and the possibilities of restrictions for the management of a MeiliSearch instance by introducing a concrete API resource (`API Key`).
 Security is a critical need, often tricky to negotiate as the stakes are high for a company.

 We solve the use of multi-tenant indexes with the help of `Scoped API Keys`.
 By managing this, we reduce one of the last major deal-breakers that makes users not choose MeiliSearch as a solution despite all our advantages.